These fruit and nut cookies are chewy cookies that are loaded with oatmeal, dried fruit, and mixed nuts. They are easy to make and so addictive.

 - Next add your vanilla and mix until incorporated.1 tablespoon vanilla extract

-- In a separate bowl, sift together your flour, baking soda and salt.2 ¼ cup All purpose flour, 1 teaspoon baking soda, ½ teaspoon salt
+- In a separate bowl, sift together your flour, baking soda and salt.2 ¼ cup All purpose flour, 1 teaspoon baking soda, ½ teaspoon Kosher salt

 - Mix the dry ingredients together until it al the ingredients are evenly distributed.